Coral Reef Ecosystem Accounting

 Reference levels and condition indicators

-For coral reefs, reference conditions may be established based on:
+For coral reefs, reference conditions may be established based on the four options summarised in Table 3.2.2 below.

 Bleaching as a condition indicator

-Where bleaching leads to substantial mortality, this may also be recorded as a catastrophic loss in extent accounts, consistent with the SEEA EA treatment of "exceptional and significant reductions in the natural resource due to discrete events"[26].
+Where bleaching leads to substantial mortality, it may also be recorded as a catastrophic loss in extent accounts following the two-criterion procedural rule in Section 3.1[24].

 Structure of condition accounts

-Condition accounts may be presented at multiple levels of aggregation[27]:
+Condition accounts may be presented at the three levels of aggregation summarised in Table 3.2.4 below[25].

-1. Variable accounts -- tracking individual condition variables over time (SEEA EA Table 5.3)
+Variable accounts Tracking individual condition variables over time (SEEA EA Table 5.3).

-2. Indicator accounts -- presenting normalised indicators derived from variables (SEEA EA Table 5.4)
+Indicator accounts Presenting normalised indicators derived from variables (SEEA EA Table 5.4).

-3. Index accounts -- aggregating indicators into composite condition indices (SEEA EA Table 5.5)
+Index accounts Aggregating indicators into composite condition indices (SEEA EA Table 5.5).

 3.3 Ecosystem Services

-Ecosystem services accounts record the flows of services from coral reef ecosystems to economic units and households[29].
-Coral reefs provide a diverse array of services spanning provisioning, regulating, and cultural categories.
-The methodology for identifying and measuring ecosystem services is described in TG-2.4 Environmental Goods and Services.
+Ecosystem services accounts record flows from coral reef ecosystems to economic units and households[26].
+The methodology for identifying and measuring services is in TG-2.4 Environmental Goods and Services.

 Provisioning services